nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Test case: `assign-task 2 2`<br>
    Expected: No tasks are assigned.
 Error details shown.

-##### ... if there's only 1 task and 1 vendor with that task already assigned to them
+##### ... if there's only 1 task and 1 vendor in WedLinker and vendor has that task already assigned to them
 1. Test case: `assign-task 1 1`<br>
    Expected: No tasks are assigned to any contacts.
 Error details shown.